AlexWaygood/typeshed-stats/stats_website/stats.md

 ### Stubtest settings in CI: *error on missing stub*
 Objects missing from the stub cause stubtest to emit an error in CI.

-### Pyright settings in CI: *not strict*
+### Pyright settings in CI: *strict*
-All files are excluded from the stricter pyright settings in CI.
+All files are tested with the stricter pyright settings in CI.

 ### Statistics on the annotations in typeshed's stubs for `slumber`
 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 23
+    - Annotated parameters: 43
-    - Unannotated parameters: 24
+    - Unannotated parameters: 0
-    - Explicit `Any` parameters: 21
+    - Explicit `Any` parameters: 11
     - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 0
 - Returns:
-    - Annotated returns: 6
+    - Annotated returns: 25
-    - Unannotated returns: 23
+    - Unannotated returns: 0
-    - Explicit `Any` returns: 0
+    - Explicit `Any` returns: 5
     - Explicitly `Incomplete` (or partially `Incomplete`) returns: 0
 - Variables:
-    - Annotated variables: 9
+    - Annotated variables: 10
-    - Explicit `Any` variables: 7
+    - Explicit `Any` variables: 0
     - Explicitly `Incomplete` (or partially `Incomplete`) variables: 0

 <hr>